vincentrramos/vincentrramos.github.io/_pages/publications.md

 Restrictive covenants (RCs) in employment contracts serve as de facto chains that statutorily constrain workers’ present and future mobility by preventing them from either leaving their employer prematurely or joining a competitor within a specified period.
 Beyond their legal function, RCs are instruments that legitimize and maintain economic closures imposed unto and rarely contested by workers.
 This paper examines how such covenants shape the perceived conditions for subsequent occupational mobility.
 Using a forced-choice conjoint survey experiment among highly educated labor market entrants in the Philippines, we construct hypothetical jobseeker profiles containing randomly assigned noncompete, training repayment, and non-solicitation clauses.
 Respondents then assess which profiles are more likely to apply to one of four predefined occupational mobility pathways: vertical-within, lateral-within, vertical-across, and lateral-across job postings.
 Our results suggest that: (i) noncompete clauses deter within-industry occupational mobility while encouraging across-industry mobility; (ii) training repayment and non-solicitation clauses exert targeted effects depending on their scope conditions; and (iii) these negative effects hold regardless of whether RCs are narrowly or broadly worded and whether enforcement is weak or stringent.
 Broadly, these results highlight how the imposition of restrictive covenants on employment contracts, _per se_, has binding repercussions on the enabling conditions for occupational mobility.
 </details>

-## Works in Progress

-### Research Area 1.
-Workers' Demographic Responses to Employment Uncertainty

-**1. Labour Market Entry, Asset Accumulation, and Fertility** (with A. Berrington)

-**2. Welfare Reform and the Crowding-In of Parental Coresidential Support** (with J. Einhoff and A. Berrington)

-**3. Old Age Caregiving and Fertility: Experimental Evidence from Germany and Italy** (with M. Kreyenfeld, D. Vignoli, and R. Guetto)

-### Research Area 2.
-Workers' Mobilization Responses to Insufficiency and Discontent

-**1. Concentration and Union Activity in Local Labor Markets: Estimates and Implications from the Philippines** (with E. Jopson)

-### Research Area 3.
-Workers' Belief Responses to Firms' Exercise of Power

-**1. Outside Options and Female Labor Force Participation** (with S. Menon and A. Tagat)
+**2. Norm-Amenity Tradeoff in Female Labor Force Participation in India** (with S. Menon and A. Tagat)